apache/age-website/docs/master/_sources/advanced/advanced.md.txt

 # Using Cypher in a CTE Expression

-There are no restrictions to using Cypher with CTEs.
+There are no restrictions to using Cypher with CTEs ([Common Table Expressions](https://www.postgresql.org/docs/current/queries-with.html)).

 Query: